mkotek/szablony_rise/README.md

-###Rise Vision Presentation Templates
+##Rise Vision Presentation Templates
-Copyright © 2010 - May 15, 2014 Rise Vision Incorporated.
+##Copyright © 2010 - May 15, 2014 Rise Vision Incorporated.##
 Use of this software is governed by the GPLv3 license (available in the LICENSE file).

 Rise Vision Presentation Templates - An assortement of templates to be used as content within http://rvauser.appspot.com/.

 If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.

+How to get started?
+This repository is orgainzed by folders named with their respective market or subject matter.
+Each folder is its own self contained presentatino template.
+Inside each template folder you will find a readme.txt containing specifc information on how to do modify various elements of the template.

 If you are looking for user documentation on Rise Vision please see http://www.risevision.com/help/users/